Dynamics of stochastic integrate-and-fire networks: Discussion

-There are two complementary approaches to our focus on the density functional of sample paths, $p[v(t), \dot{n}(t)]$, for the stochastic LIF model.
-These complementary approaches focus on the time-dependent probability density function of the membrane potentials, $p(v, t)$, across a population of neurons~\cite{knight_dynamics_1972}.
-In the $N \rightarrow \infty$ limit and with $J_{ij} \sim 1/N$, the population density of membrane potentials in a stochastic LIF network obeys a Volterra integral equation~\cite{gerstner_time_1995, gerstner_population_2000}.
-That integral equation can also be written as a partial differential equation, e.g.,~\cite{de_masi_hydrodynamic_2015}.
-A finite-size correction introduces a stochastic term to the population density equations~\cite{schwalger_towards_2017, schmutz_finite-size_2021}.
-These formulations rigorously expose the stochastic stability of the population densities in a mean field limit~\cite{fournier_toy_2016, duarte_model_2016, cormier_long_2020}.
+There are two complementary approaches to our focus on the density functional of sample paths, $p[\bm{v}(t), \dot{\bm n}(t)]$, for the stochastic LIF model.
+These complementary approaches focus on the time-dependent probability density function of the membrane voltages, $p(v, t)$, across a population of neurons~\cite{knight_dynamics_1972}.
+In the $N \rightarrow \infty$ limit and with $J_{ij} \sim 1/N$, the population density of membrane voltages in a stochastic LIF network obeys a Volterra integral equation~\cite{gerstner_time_1995, gerstner_population_2000}.
+That integral equation can also be written as a partial differential equation, which rigorously exposes the stochastic stability of the population densities in a mean field limit~\cite{de_masi_hydrodynamic_2015, fournier_toy_2016, duarte_model_2016, cormier_long_2020}.
+A finite-size analysis introduces a stochastic term to the population density equations~\cite{schwalger_towards_2017, schmutz_finite-size_2021}.
+Alternatively, moments for finite-size networks can be analyzed through a replica mean-field approach~\cite{baccelli_replica-mean-field_2019, baccelli_pair-replica-mean-field_2021, yu_metastable_2022}.
+The path integral approach also exposes a finite-size mean field theory (Eq.~\ref{eq:lif_mft}).
+Fluctuation corrections to that finite-$N$ mean field theory can be obtained in the same way as for the large-$N$, connectivity-averaged system.

-The path integral approach is practical and flexible.
-It allows calculations of any joint cumulant of the spike trains and/or membrane potentials via diagrammatic methods~\cite{ocker_linking_2017}, is amenable to finite-size corrections~\cite{buice_dynamic_2013}, and applies readily to other models, such as those with temporal synaptic interactions, spatially dependent connectivity, conductance-based or strong $\mathcal{O}(1/\sqrt{N}$ synapses, and additional nonlinearities in the single-neuron dynamics.
+The field theoretic approach is practical and flexible.
+It exposes simple analytic approximations for any cumulant of the membrane voltages and/or spike trains via diagrammatic methods, is amenable to finite-size corrections, and applies readily to other models such as those with temporal synaptic interactions, spatially dependent connectivity, conductance-based or strong $\mathcal{O}(1/\sqrt{N})$ synapses, and additional nonlinearities in the single-neuron dynamics.